 Our 6:00 p.m. service includes timeless hymns played on an incredible pipe organ which are interwoven with the traditional Lutheran liturgy.
 The chancel choir adds to the worship experience once a month.
 You may come early to join us for a Bible study at 5:00 p.m. which is held in the lower level.

-Our 10:45 a.m. modern service includes a mix of modern and traditional songs led by a band and vocalists.
+Our 9:30 a.m. modern service includes a mix of modern and traditional songs led by a band and vocalists.
 The liturgy has modern elements and kids are invited to participate.
-If needed, nursery is provided.
-We invite you to come early and join us from 9:50-10:35 a.m. for Fellowship and Faith where you can enjoy a cup of coffee, a light breakfast and conversation meant to build faith and community.
-Kids gather together during this time for crafts, music and an object lesson that focuses on the verse of the day.
+Nursery is provided.
+We invite you to stay after the service to join us for Fellowship and Faith where you can enjoy a cup of coffee, a light breakfast and conversation meant to build faith and community.
+September - May Kids gather together during this time for crafts, music and an object lesson that focuses on the verse of the day.

 WHAT TO EXPECT